MachelleBa/EindOpdracht_Python_Machelle/README.md

 ### HOW TO USE THIS PROGRAM ###

-# First start run the server.py file if you want to use all functionalities #
+# First run the server.py file if you want to use all functionalities #
 # Then run the Program.py, enjoy! #